incrementalcapitalist/alphavantage-lightweight-chart/README.md

 ## API Integration

-This project uses the Alpha Vantage API to fetch stock quotes.
-The API key is stored in an environment variable for security.
-The `StockQuote` component handles the API request and data processing.
+This project uses the Alpha Vantage API to fetch stock quotes and historical data.
+Two endpoints are used:
+- Global Quote: For current stock data
+- Time Series (Daily): For historical data used in the Heikin-Ashi chart

 ## Styling

-Tailwind CSS is used for styling, providing a responsive and clean user interface.
-The styles are defined inline using Tailwind's utility classes, allowing for rapid development and easy maintenance.
+Tailwind CSS is used for styling, along with custom fonts from @fontsource/pt-sans-narrow.
+AWS Amplify UI components are styled to match the overall theme of the application.

 ## Testing